This post may contain affiliate links. Please read our disclosure policy.

-- To train our kids at night, I put their training potty in their room, on a few towels.
-I put them in a diaper, turned out the lights and we practiced several times going to the potty.
+- I put them in the training pants (no pajamas over them), turned out the lights and we practiced several times going to the potty.

 - When they turned three, I stopped this and taught them to use the bathroom instead.
 (Put a gate on the steps to be sure that they don’t fall down on accident when walking to the bathroom.)

 - Caffeine affects our children with potty training, as well.
 Cut it out while training.

 Potty train in a weekend…